mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-06-10-pruning-deep-neural-networks.md

 ---
 layout: post
 comments: true
-title: "Attention?
-Attention!"
+title: "Pruning deep neural networks"
-date: 2018-06-24 11:07:00
+date: 2019-06-10 12:07:00
 tags: attention rnn
 image: "transformer.png"
 ---

-> Attention has been a fairly popular concept and a useful tool in the deep learning community in recent years.
-In this post, we are gonna look into how attention was invented, and various attention mechanisms and models, such as transformer and SNAIL.
+> Deep neural networks are usually over-parametrized which leads to high computational cost and memory overhead at inference time.
+In this post we are going to review some background and recent pruning algorithms.

 <!--more-->